cockroachdb/docs/src/current/v23.2/physical-cluster-replication-technical-overview.md

 The replication happens at the byte level, which means that the job is unaware of databases, tables, row boundaries, and so on.
 However, when a [cutover](#cutover-and-promotion-process) to the standby cluster is initiated, the replication job ensures that the cluster is in a transactionally consistent state as of a certain point in time.
 Beyond the application data, the job will also replicate users, privileges, basic zone configuration, and schema changes.

-{% comment %} Add:  no need to coordinate with any schema changes.
-Don't know anything about zone configurations will be stored using the default zone config.-->{% endcomment %}

-During the job, [rangefeeds]({% link {{ page.version.version }}/create-and-configure-changefeeds.md %}#enable-rangefeeds) are periodically emitting resolved timestamps (the time where the ingested data is known to be consistent).
-That is, a guarantee that there are no new writes from before that timestamp.
+During the job, [rangefeeds]({% link {{ page.version.version }}/create-and-configure-changefeeds.md %}#enable-rangefeeds) are periodically emitting resolved timestamps, which is the time where the ingested data is known to be consistent.
+Resolved timestamps provide a guarantee that there are no new writes from before that timestamp.
 This allows the standby cluster to move the [protected timestamp]({% link {{ page.version.version }}/architecture/storage-layer.md %}#protected-timestamps) forward as the replicated timestamp advances.
 This information is sent to the primary cluster, which allows for [garbage collection]({% link {{ page.version.version }}/architecture/storage-layer.md %}#garbage-collection) to continue as the replication stream on the standby cluster advances.

 {{site.data.alerts.callout_info}}
 If the primary cluster does not receive replicated time information from the standby after 3 days, it cancels the replication job.
 This ensures that an inactive replication job will not prevent garbage collection.
 The time at which the job is removed is configurable via the `stream_replication.job_liveness_timeout` [cluster setting]({% link {{ page.version.version }}/cluster-settings.md %}).